 Makeup exams: Make-up examinations will be given only under very unusual circumstances and only if the student provides official written notification to the instructor no less than a week prior to the missed test.
 Students who miss a test without a justifiable and verifiable reason, will most likely fail the course.
 No exception!

 Grades: The overall score will be computed as follows:

-- Midterm 1: 20%

-- Midterm 2: 30%
+Practice test: 3%Midterm 1: 20%Midterm 2: 30%

-- A comprehensive final: 50%
+• A comprehensive final: 47%